alexn1/qforms/README.md

 # QForms
-Platform for building Web UI for databases
+A platform for building Web UI for databases.